Kamp Brda will be Open from 7th April to 13th November 2023

-New in our offer - Dinner from 1 June 2022 to 15 September 2022 or upon prior arrangement
+New in our offer - Dinner from May to September 2023 by prior agreement

 When you cross the Solkan bridge over the Soča river and continue along the winding route towards Goriška Brda, you will first get to know Podsabotin.
 The first village in this picturesque, magical landscape, surrounded by wine-growing hills and planted with silver olive groves, where authenticity, tradition and good people are still at home.